 The name of a previously defined prefix list.
-This list is the per-peer-group RP-address filter that specifies RP addresses for which the MSDP speaker accepts (that is, caches).
+This list is the per-peer-group RP-address filter that specifies RP addresses that determine which cache entries are advertised to members of the peer group.
 The RP address is gained from the RP Address field of an MSDP SA packet.